 The Teresian Junior School provides a unique educational experience for girls from four to twelve years of age.
-We follow the Irish Primary School Curriculum, in addition to offering classes in Spanish, French, Computer Studies and Violin.
+We follow the Irish Primary School Curriculum, in addition to offering classes in Spanish, Drama, Computer Literacy and Violin.
 We have a dedicated team of teachers who inspire our students to achieve outstanding academic results.

 Resource/Learning Support – Early Intervention

 If the teacher feels a child requires further assistance in maths or reading, she/he will have the opportunity to work with the Resource Learning Support Teacher.

 All classes in the school receive a violin lesson weekly.
 From Kinder A to Class 6, the children learn the fundamentals of violin playing.
 They start by learning how to hold the violin and the bow correctly, correct posture, how to pluck and bow open strings, gradually moving on to putting fingers on the strings and playing notes.
 They will develop their skills by playing small appropriate pieces graduating from easy pieces to more difficult pieces.

 Physical Education provides children with learning opportunities through the medium of movement.
 Through PE we aim to help children develop physically as well as socially, emotionally and intellectually.
 PE in our school is designed to support children in every aspect of their life and development.

 The Active School Flag (ASF) is a Department of Education whole school initiative.
 Organised through the Mayo Education Centre and supported by Health Ireland it aims to acknowledge schools that strive to promote the benefits of being physically active.
 In order to achieve the ASF, the school must firstly self evaluate and then plan, implement and monitor improvements in physical activity across the school community, as well as holding one Active school week that will continue as an annual event thereafter.
 Here at The Teresian School we have decided to embrace this challenge with open arms and have registered to work towards achieving recognition as an Active School.
 To learn more about this program check out their website.